Published on May 1, 2025 5 min read

 5. Breadth-First Search (BFS)

-This algorithm performs level-order traversal, checking all nodes at one level before moving to the next.
+This is a level-order traversal algorithm, meaning it checks all nodes at one level before moving to the next.

 How It Works:

-• Use a queue to track the next node to visit.
+• Use a queue to keep track of which node to visit next.

 • Start at the root or any starting node.

-• Visit each of its neighbors before moving to their neighbors.
+• Visit each of its neighbors before moving to the neighbors’ neighbors.

 • Continue until all nodes are visited.